 We now have about 30% of our digitization complete (300+ hours) for our CLIR-funded project, Broadcasting Baltimore: Digitizing Hidden Histories in the WJZ-TV Collection, and among the tapes digitized includes the series described as “WJZ’s nightclub on the air,” Shakedown!
-This series was executive produced by Michael Easterling, produced by Earnest Winbourne, and hosted by … Continue reading CLIR Update #2: Shakedown!
+This series was executive produced by Michael Easterling, produced by Earnest Winbourne, and hosted by … Continue reading Broadcasting Baltimore Update #2: Shakedown!

 AV Training Resources